Oberon00/cpptutorial/proc/control-flow.rst

 make the scope of a variable as small as possible and as big necessary.

+.. task:: Sorting three numbers

-.. task:: Extend the :ref:`program that sorts two numbers <proc-ctrl-ex-sort2>` to sort three numbers instead!
+   Extend the :ref:`program that sorts two numbers <proc-ctrl-ex-sort2>` to sort three numbers instead!

    Hint: Check your program with all 6 permutations_ (i.e. possible